 The Faculty Track seeks applications from faculty members interested in incorporating or expanding energy technology commercialization and entrepreneurship topics into their institution's educational activities.
-The Faculty Track consists of three phases-the Explore Phase, the Develop Phase, and the Implementation Phase.
+The Faculty Track consists of one phase-the Explore Phase.

 DOE recognizes that some faculty may already have significant experience and therefore sufficient support to successfully implement their plan for the 2025/2026 academic year, whereas others may require more time to develop and implement their educational activities.
 Both approaches are welcome.
 DOE seeks thoughtful educational activities with a high likelihood of effective and impactful implementation that expand access to technology commercialization and entrepreneurship education.